Installer Directory

 SAP Calculations should be carried out before building work begins.
 This is important in order to be confident that the plans and specifications at the design stage will achieve a pass.
 A second report needs to be produced once the building is finished.

-How Long do the SAP Calculations Take?
+How Long do SAP Calculations Take?

 This will very much depend on the timeline of your project.
 Generally, all reports are ready within 5-10 working days after request.